Rainbow Charts Analysis and Rainbow Charts Trading Signals

 Created and Developed by Mel Widner

-This is a market trend following indicator, similar to the moving averages - it's drawn using a two period simple moving average.
-The Moving Average is then smoothed out to create a total of ten MAs moving averages.
-First moving average MA is the basis, then the next moving average MA is calculated using the first one, the third is then calculated using the second one and so on.
-This forms a rainbow shape of the market trend, each moving average MA is applied with a different colours so as to look as a rainbow.
+This tool follows market trends, like moving averages, and is created using a simple moving average over two periods.
+The Moving Average (MA) is then made smoother to create a total of ten moving averages.
+The first moving average is the starting point, and then each following moving average is calculated using the previous one.
+This creates a rainbow shape showing the market trend, with each moving average having a different color to look like a rainbow.

 Index Analysis & How to Generate Trading Signals